The Evans Center

 Evans Supermarket was also an important community gathering spot.
 Elderly residents could easily walk to the store to pick up fresh meat or a box of salt without the expense and hassle of finding transportation to stores farther away.
 Mr. Evans even made sure that the children waiting at his store for the school bus had done their homework!

-In December 2016, a new nonprofit created to replace the LLC and called Evans Center, Inc., purchased the former Evans Supermarket property from the city of Palm Bay.
+In December 2016, a new nonprofit created to replace the LLC and called Evans Center, Inc., purchased the former Evans Supermarket property and two adjacent parcels from the city of Palm Bay.
 A groundbreaking ceremony was held on December 2, 2017 and construction began in the winter 2018.
 It is anticipated that construction of the Evans Center will be completed before the year is out, proving that dreams can and do become reality.

 The Evans Center site is located within Palm Bay’s enterprise zone and the Bayfront Community Redevelopment Area.
 In addition to bringing much-needed services, Evans Center is a critical project for stabilizing this community and stimulating economic growth.